 It is important to identify early on what specific features and functionalities your app will require.
 For instance, if your app leans toward eCommerce then building a payment portal will be essential.
 Likewise, if your app intends to display hi-res images, you will need to factor the required functionality into your thought process.

+To build an app, you’ll have to be informed.
 Before entering any market it is crucial to conduct robust research into the space you intend to operate in, your target audience, and your competitors.
 This is a prudent series of tasks with the aim of gaining valuable insight into the possibilities and hindrances of the market, what the limitations are, and how your idea will fit into the mix – for better or for worse.